jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

 (3) A person intending to undertake a permitted activity must notify the Environmental Protection Authority before undertaking the activity if required to do so by regulations made under this Act.

 ### 36 Discretionary activities
-(1) An activity is a discretionary activity if regulations— (a) describe the activity as discretionary; or
+(1) An activity is a discretionary activity if this Act or regulations— (a) describe the activity as discretionary; or
   (b) allow the activity with a marine consent; or
   (c) do not classify the activity as permitted, discretionary, or prohibited.